 Graduate students in anatomy at SLU perform research projects by working with a faculty mentor whose research interests match their own.
 Doctoral students are expected to publish and present a minimum of two research projects.

-Facilities are available for autoradiography, electrophysiology, gel electrophoresis, immunoblotting, immunostaining (immunocytochemistry, immunohistochemistry, immunofluorescence), high-performance liquid chromatography, in situ hybridization, microsurgery, stereotaxic neurosurgery, microinjections and animal behavioral assays.
-The Saint Louis University Center for Anatomical Science and Education is also equipped to perform optical imaging, including bright field, phase contrast and fluorescence microscopy.
+Facilities are available for autoradiography, electrophysiology, gel electrophoresis, immunoblotting, immunostaining (immunocytochemistry, immunohistochemistry, immunofluorescence), and high-performance liquid chromatography, in situ hybridization, microsurgery, stereotaxic neurosurgery, microinjection, and animal behavioral assays.
+The Saint Louis University Center for Anatomical Science and Education is also equipped to perform optical imaging, including bright field, phase contrast, and fluorescence microscopy.

-Possible careers for graduates with a Ph.D. in anatomy include medical doctor, allied health professional and university professor.
+Possible careers for graduates with a Ph.D. in anatomy include medical doctors, allied health professionals, and university professors.